Here is the quick answer if you're not in a reading mood.

 Who this plan is best for:

-This plan allows you to create up to 250 pages, gives you access to analytics, allows you to sync pages between multiple sites, and gets you access to Shogun live chat support.
+This plan allows you to create up to 250 pages, gives you access to analytics, allows you to sync pages between multiple sites, do A/B testing, and gets you access to Shogun live chat support.

 The live chat support, in my opinion, is one of the best features of this plan.
 When you are building your custom pages there could be many situations in which you are stuck and don’t know how to do something.
 You can kill many hours trying to find the answer, but with the live chat support, you can just ask them to help you out immediately.